To find the truth, and tell it

 My mom was a photographer.
 My dad literally wrote the book on digital typography.
 (Darkroom was catty-corner to the letterpress.)

 First I was a poet.
 My poems needed books, so I became a book designer.
-But books are dying, so I had to learn other tricks.
-I became a marketing designer for multinational manufacturers.
+But books are dying, and I didn’t want to go with them.
+I became a corporate marketing designer.
 A high-end ad designer.
-Even a Creative Director.
+Even a Creative Director for a few years.
 It was, at times, fun.

 But other than books, I didn’t feel like I could express myself in design.
 I had preferences, but they weren’t a point of view.
-There’s so much design that I admire, and I wish I was drawn to make… but I’m not.
-Photography feels much more embodied to me, much more inhabitable.
-It’s much more like the poetry that brought me to design in the first place.
+Photography feels much more embodied to me, a deeper well.
+More like the poetry that brought me to design in the first place.

 So for 20 years I followed my father’s path.
 Now I honor my mom.